 With the rise of the environmental and conservation movements of the 20th century, Humboldt’s ideas have gained renewed traction and gradually his name has become re-associated with those once radical ideas of planetary interconnectedness and the emergence of climate science in this era that some have designated as the Anthropocene.
 Alexander von Humboldt is experiencing a renaissance with this rise in eco-awareness, visible in contemporary fine arts practice as well as across the sciences, as befits his own broad reach.

-“Humboldt: Epic Explorer” premiers on the Smithsonian Channel Wednesday, March 25, at 8 p.m.
+“Humboldt: Epic Explorer” premiered on the Smithsonian Channel Wednesday, March 25, 2020 at 8 p.m.

-The exhibition “Alexander von Humboldt and the United States: Art, Nature, and Culture” is on view at the Smithsonian American Art Museum September 18, 2020 through January 2, 2021.
-For admission to the museum, visitors must sign up for free timed-entry passes.
-This article is adapted from the show’s catalogue.
+The exhibition “Alexander von Humboldt and the United States: Art, Nature, and Culture” was on view at the Smithsonian American Art Museum September 18, 2020 through January 2, 2021.